Ahead of its world debut on 4 August, Gordon Murray Automotive has revealed more details of the T.50 hypercar – including its incredible V12 engine.

 A statement from Cosworth reads: ‘Cosworth first worked with Gordon Murray during his time as technical director at the Brabham Formula 1 team.
 For the T.50, the UK-based firm has engineered the greatest naturally-aspirated engine ever designed for the road.’

 Aside from that engine, the T.50’s other defining feature is a large fan out-back, much like on his famous Brabham F1 car.
-Spanning 400mm, it will accelerate air out from the underside of the T.50 and suck it to the ground.
+Spanning 400mm, it will accelerate air from the underside of the T.50 and suck it to the ground.
 In theory, like the Brabham, it could also handle some of the engine cooling.

 ‘The purest possible form’

-There’s a whiff of Ferrari in the lights and exhaust placement, and that’s no bad thing.
+There’s a whiff of Ferrari in the rear lights and exhaust placement, and that’s no bad thing.
 We like what we see so far.
 Yes, even the fan.

 “We were highly focused on achieving the purest possible form for the T.50, an objective we’ve achieved through world-first engineering innovations and active underbody aerodynamics,” said Gordon Murray.
 “We will reveal the completed design at the T.50 supercar’s global debut in May.”

 “We’ve been taken aback by the enthusiastic reaction of buyers from across the globe,” Murray continued.
 “The first customer deliveries will take place in January 2022, on schedule, with every customer who has already been allocated their T.50 receiving their car that year.”